-Consequence 2 (C2 - 30 minute detention)
+Consequence 2 (C2 - 30-minute same-day detention)

-A Consequence 2 (C2) can be issued in class, on the corridor, or around the building; it will generate a 30 minute detention.
+A Consequence 2 (C2) can be issued in class, on the corridor, or around the building.
+This will generate a 30-minute same-day detention.
 A C2 means that learning has been disrupted, which is not acceptable.

-- Should a pupil receive a C2 more than 5 times within a week, this will be referred to the child's Head of Learning, who will make a referral to the BSR and consider whether further intervention is required. - At Stage 2, pupils receive a -1 behaviour point.
-If pupils accumulate negative points, this will lead to further sanctions and will trigger a behaviour monitoring report. - Member of staff records the incident in Bromcom. - Attendance at detention is compulsory and will be monitored closely by the pastoral team; sanctions will be escalated to the relevant Head of Learning, in the event pupils fail to attend.
-Subsequent and more lengthy detentions (for up to one hour) will be issued, to be supervised by the relevant HoL or HoKS.
+- At Stage 2, pupils receive a -1 behaviour point.
+If pupils accumulate negative points, this will lead to further sanctions and will trigger a behaviour monitoring report. - Member of staff records the incident in Class charts. - Attendance at detention is compulsory and will be monitored closely by the pastoral team; sanctions will be escalated in the event pupils fail to attend.
+Subsequent and more lengthy detentions (for up to one hour) will be issued, to be supervised by SLT.